dotnet/docs-aspire/docs/fundamentals/dashboard.md

 :::image type="content" source="media/dashboard/select-resource-type.png" alt-text="A screenshot of the resource type selector list in the .NET Aspire dashboard Resources page.":::

 In this example, only containers are displayed in the list.
-For example, if you enable **Use Redis for caching** when creating a .NET Aspire project, you should see a Redis container listed.:
+For example, if you enable **Use Redis for caching** when creating a .NET Aspire project, you should see a Redis container listed:

 :::image type="content" source="media/dashboard/resources-filtered-containers.png" lightbox="media/dashboard/resources-filtered-containers.png" alt-text="A screenshot of the .NET Aspire dashboard Resources page filtered to show only containers.":::